jzheng1995/Bank-Churn/README.md

 We evaluated the performance of the following models in predicting bank churn using Python and the scikit-learn machine learning framework:

--Logistic Classifier
+- Logistic Classifier
--Random Forest Classifier
+- Random Forest Classifier
--XGBoost
+- XGBoost
--Light GBM
+- Light GBM
--Voting Classifier
+- Voting Classifier

 ## Results